What Types of Data Formats are Supported on the Hub?

 After successful import, creation, or enhancement of your book and chapter metadata, you can freely download all content to share with other third-party content aggregators.

-HowTo export content via BITS or Crossref-compatible XML:
+HowTo export content via BITS or Crossref-compatible XML on the record-level:

-On all record pages on the BookMetaHub you will find a →Download button.
+On all record pages (books and chapters) on the BookMetaHub you will find a →Download button.
 Just click the button, and select your preferred →export format.
-Supported currently in the system are BITS XMLs and Crossref XML
+Supported in the system are BITS XMLs and Crossref XML.

 The new BookMetaHub offers an intuitive User Interface for publishers to either create metadata from scratch or enhance and update available content whenever there are changes required!